Hydracerynitis/Ethical-Framework/AIF360/README.md

 - Its methods and interfaces are well documented for the purpose of the parameter, and it has provided detail documentation on the website https://aif360.readthedocs.io/en/stable/index.html
 - It has provided mathematical definition of each supported bias metrics on the documentation website
 - It also provides example datasets for new partitioners to experiment with

+## Advantage and Limitation

+- The framework use **StandardDataset** class as its data struture provides convenience like automating basic data pre-process tasks like transforming categorical features and categorize privillege groups.
+    - However, it is less flexible than panda's **Dataframe** class to query its content and perform various transformation operations, making it harder to debug if encountered problems when using the framework.
+    - And if encountered problems during conversion between **Dataframe** and **StandardDataset**, if may means that you can not perform bias evaluation and migitation with this framework
+- It provide evluations of plentiful bias metrics.
+However, most of them have definition based on predicted outcomes and actual outcomes or predicted probability and actual outcome, lacking those definition based on predicited outcome, similarity measures and casual reasoning
+- It provides implementations of state-of-art bias mitigations methods, that can be very convenient for any machine learning workflow to improve their fairness.
+However, there is significantly more implementations of in-processing migitation methods than those of pre-processing and post-processing ones.
+    - Since implementations of in-processing migitation methods present a new machine learning training processs rather than modify an exisiting ones, they can not be able to integrated with exisitng workflows and have to actively compete with them